xharaken/john-law-coin/README.md

 * Socialize JohnLawCoin with your friends using SNS, blog posts and media.
 * Use JohnLawCoin.
 Vote on the oracle every week (then you can get some coins as a reward).
 Purchase coins issued by the Open Market Operation if any.
 Purchase bonds issued by the ACB if any (then you can get an interest rate when redeeming the bonds).
-* Test JohnLawCoin on the Ropsten Testnet and give us feedback.
+* Test JohnLawCoin on the Testnet and give us feedback.

 If you have any feedback, create a GitHub issue, talk to [@johnlawcoin on Twitter](https://twitter.com/johnlawcoin) or email to johnlawcoin [at] gmail.com.